 - How Do I Get Paid?: All of Turo’s payments are made within five days of the rental.

 - How Do They Screen Renters?: Turo requires each potential traveler to submit documentation to verify their identity.
 The company says that they screen travelers but does not specify how or for what.
 Additionally, renters and travelers can submit and read reviews about others.
 Turo users are encouraged to only rent to people they feel comfortable meeting in person after reviewing all available information.

 - Rental Car Requirements: Passenger cars must have fewer than 130,000 miles and be 2005 models or newer.
 Specialty cars older than model year 1990 that are in excellent condition may also be approved.
 Learn more about rental car requirements on Turo’s List Your Car page.

-- List your vehicle on Turo website
+- List your vehicle

 - Pricing: You set the price for your own car.
 Rental prices can be per-day or per-hour.
 Because Getaround allows hourly rentals in addition to daily rentals, when you list your car, you can set availability for any time of the day (or night) you’re not using it.
 Renters will be able to unlock the vehicle by using the Getaround app.
 You can set a repeating schedule based on your driving habits so you don’t have to manually note when you’re not using your car.